Ultra-NX/UltraNX/README_ENG.md

    * Overlays:
       * [Status Monitor](https://github.com/ppkantorski/Status-Monitor-Overlay) - Status Monitor fork from kantorski.
+      * [sys-dock](https://github.com/masagrator/sys-dock) - A module that allows you to change the frequency of your connected screen via the Dock.
       * [Tetris](https://github.com/ppkantorski/Tetris-Overlay/) - "That" game in the form of an overlay.
 Works only on the latest versions of Ultrahand.
       * [MasterVolume](https://github.com/averne/MasterVolume) - Global volume control, allows you to raise the volume above the maximum.
 Use with care!
       * [NX-FanControl](https://github.com/Insektaure/NX-FanControl) + [NX-FanControl Overlay Fork](https://github.com/ppkantorski/NX-FanControl) - Module for manually adjusting the speed of the cooler.
 The changes are applied immediately, the module works from SOC temperature and not Skin temperature like Atmosphere.
       * [BT Audio](https://github.com/masagrator/BT_Audio-ovl) - An overlay that allows you to quickly disconnect\connect to a bluetooth headset.
-      * [Fizeau](https://github.com/averne/Fizeau) - Module for changing the screen color profile.
+      * [Fizeau](https://github.com/averne/Fizeau) + [Fizeau Overlay Fork](https://github.com/ppkantorski/Fizeau) - Module for changing the screen color profile.
       * [sys-tune](https://github.com/ppkantorski/sys-tune) - Overlay music player, works in background.

    * Other: